Armenakan-Democratic Liberal Party: History

-In Armenia the Democratic Liberal Party of Armenia (ADLA) chaired by Harutiun Arakelian also expressed opposition and blamed the new entity of trying to divide the party.
-In 2008 three parties in Armenia, the National Rebirth, Dashink, and Liberal Progressive Parties dissolved into the ADLA.
+In Armenia, the Democratic Liberal Party of Armenia (ADLA), chaired by Harutiun Arakelian, also expressed opposition and blamed the new entity for trying to divide the party.
+In 2008, three parties in Armenia, the National Rebirth, Dashink, and the Liberal Progressive Party, dissolved into the ADLA.

-Harutiun Aragelian of the Democratic Liberal Party of Armenia (ADLA) also declared that the party would challenge the adoption of the name of the new party once the latter applies for registration, due to the similarity of the names and ADLA will demand that the new party adopts a different and more distinctive name to alleviate any confusion with the ADLA.
+Harutiun Aragelian of the Democratic Liberal Party of Armenia (ADLA) also declared that the party would challenge the adoption of the new party's name once the latter applied for registration due to the similarity of the names, and that ADLA would demand that the new party adopt a different and more distinctive name to alleviate any confusion with the ADLA.